Bananymous/banan-os/README.md

 To change the bootloader you can set environment variable BANAN\_BOOTLOADER; supported values are BANAN (my custom bootloader) and GRUB.

 To run with UEFI set environment variable BANAN\_UEFI\_BOOT=1.
 You will also have to set OVMF\_PATH to the correct OVMF (default */usr/share/ovmf/x64/OVMF.fd*).

+To build an image with no physical root filesystem, but an initrd set environment variable BANAN\_INITRD=1.
+This can be used when testing on hardware with unsupported USB controller.

 If you have corrupted your disk image or want to create new one, you can either manually delete *build/banan-os.img* and build system will automatically create you a new one or you can run the following command.
 ```sh